Do you want to know how to start running? Just go. That’s it. End of article.

 Challenges like cramps and aches diminish as you run more regularly and develop good habits like stretching, keeping hydrated, and eating a balanced diet.
 To make it even easier to become a consistent runner, identify your run motivation and create goals to match.

 Are you running to get fit?
-Set goal numbers for things like calories burned, pounds lost, and body-mass index.
+Set goal numbers for things like calories burned, kilograms lost, and body-mass index.

 Maybe you’re searching for an active way to get some quality time with yourself.
 If so, schedule out your runs a month in advance so you can take ownership of that time.